-The C-DIAS Fellowship features a combination of didactics, experiential peer group-based learning, individual mentoring in D&I science in addiction as well as guidance in professional development.
+The C-DIAS Fellowship features a combination of didactics, experiential peer group-based learning, individual mentoring in implementation science in addiction as well as guidance in professional development.
 Extensive opportunities exist for networking, becoming a member of a vast network of individuals engaged in the addiction treatment health services research and practice community, and contributing to the field.
 This is a curriculum-based but individualized program with twice monthly virtual seminars, attendance at C-DIAS Research Core section or C-DIAS Research Project meetings, bi-monthly Virtual Grand Rounds (live or archived); and pairing with a mentor based on topical focus.
 You will have the opportunity to lead a review paper, or papers describing a new measure, method, design, or modeling concept.

-You will be part of a small group of six C-DIAS fellows.
+You will be part of a small group of seven C-DIAS fellows.
 The peer cohort experience provides ample opportunity for shared experience, networking and igniting collaborations not otherwise possible.
 There is no stipend for C-DIAS fellows, however, some travel expenses are covered.
 Upon completion of the program, fellows will receive CME/CE credits and a certificate from Stanford C-DIAS.

 Applications due by April 30, 2025 for a September 2025 start